w3c/elreq/README.md

 development version: http://w3c.github.io/elreq/

 This document is being developed by the Ethiopic Layout Task Force and the W3C Internationalization Working Group.
+Knowledge capture of layout topcics, which will inform the work of the task force, is done in the group [wiki](https://github.com/w3c/elreq/wiki).

 Feedback about the content of this document can be submitted via issues or pull request in the GitHub repo.